 Causes:

-vocabulary.md has no banned_words list/storyforge:study-authorSolution:
+vocabulary.md has no ### Absolutely Forbidden section/storyforge:study-authorFix:

 /storyforge:create-author

-# Enter detailed parameters
+# Fill in detailed parameters

 /storyforge:study-author ~/my-previous-book.epub